Ani511/KGP-Route-Recommender/README.md

 ---

 🧠 How It Works
-🧍 User selects a starting point, destination, and adjusts weights for factors like time, cost, safety, etc.
+1.🧍 User selects a starting point, destination, and adjusts weights for factors like time, cost, safety, etc.

-🖥️ Frontend sends this input to the Flask backend.
+2.🖥️ Frontend sends this input to the Flask backend.

-📊 Backend uses a custom dataset (not real-time Maps data) containing route options and their attributes.
+3.📊 Backend uses the custom dataset containing route options and their attributes.

-🧮 The TOPSIS algorithm (topsis.py) processes the data using the user's weights and ranks the routes.
+4.🧮 The TOPSIS algorithm (topsis.py) processes the data using the user's weights and ranks the routes.

-🚀 Backend sends the ranked results to the frontend.
+5.🚀 Backend sends the ranked results to the frontend.

-🗺️ Google Maps API is used for visualizing the selected route(s) interactively on the map.
+6.🗺️ Google Maps API is used for visualizing the selected route(s) interactively on the map.

 ---

 ## 📈 Example Use-Case